-At the fall 2016 meeting of the Subsidies Committee, a paper on the problem of overcapacity in certain sectors (e.g., steel and aluminum) was submitted by the European Union, Japan, Mexico, and the United States.20 The paper was a follow-up to the recognition by the G20 that industrial overcapacity has become a major problem for the global economy.
+At the fall 2016 meeting of the Subsidies Committee, the European Union, Japan, Mexico, and the United States submitted a paper on the problem of overcapacity in certain sectors (e.g., steel and aluminum).
+The paper was a follow-up to the recognition by the G20 that industrial overcapacity has become a major problem for the global economy.
 It suggested that the Subsidies Committee could usefully examine the extent to which subsidies contribute to overcapacity and how such subsidies could be further disciplined in the interest of providing a level playing field and an environment where trade and resource allocation is not distorted.

-Prior to the spring 2017 meeting of the Subsidies Committee, a follow-up paper was submitted by the European Union, Japan, and the United States.21 This paper described in greater detail the role of subsidies in creating overcapacity and discussed options for addressing this issue through changes to the Subsidies Agreement and in the Subsidies Committee.
+Prior to the spring 2017 meeting of the Subsidies Committee, the European Union, Japan, and the United States submitted a follow-up paper.
+This paper described in greater detail the role of subsidies in creating overcapacity and discussed options for addressing this issue through changes to the Subsidies Agreement and in the Subsidies Committee.
 It also called upon Members to heed the call of world leaders in the G20 for transparency and collective action to tackle harmful subsidies that contribute to severe overcapacity experienced in several sectors today.

 Prior to the fall 2017 meeting of the Subsidies Committee, the United States and the European Union organized a panel discussion on this topic, which included academics and international trade lawyers.
 The purpose of the seminar was to have experts discuss the relationship between subsidies and overcapacity from different perspectives and consider how the Subsidies Agreement could be strengthened and improved to address the problem.
-The United States, along with the other proponents of this issue, will continue to seek ways in which the Subsidies Committee can play a role in addressing the role of subsidies in contributing to overcapacity in key industrial sectors.